Law Week Colorado: “Dissecting the Law”

 “When you start talking to these adjusters and educate people on what the person is going through, they stop treating them like numbers and start treating them like people.”

-He then added teaching can provide a welcomed insight into every individual case, which can be also helpful for juries — a key element, that many personal injury attorneys are aware of.
+He then added teaching can provide a welcomed insight into every individual case, which can also be helpful for juries — a key element, that many personal injury attorneys are aware of.

 “The defense knows that if the jury understands something clearly, they’re more likely to result in an adverse result for (the defense).
 A lot of people just need answers.”